Tax on Cryptocurrency in Ireland

 Capital Gains Tax on Cryptocurrency Investments

-An investment in Bitcoin or any other cryptocurrency or NFT is treated in a similar way to any other investment in Ireland.
+An investment in Bitcoin or any other cryptocurrency or NFT is treated similarly to any other investment in Ireland.

-If you make a profit when disposing of (selling, gifting or exchanging ) your NFT or cryptocurrency, you are supposed to declare it to Revenue for Capital Gains Tax (CGT).
+If you make a profit when disposing of (selling, gifting or exchanging ) your cryptocurrency, you are supposed to declare it to Revenue for Capital Gains Tax (CGT).

 CGT in Ireland is currently charged at a rate of 33%, but the first €1,270 of gains in a year are exempt from CGT.